muchcreative/Single-Stock-EDA-Example/1. Initial Data Transformations/README.md

 **4. Miscellaneous**

-There have been papers published using Autoencoders or PCA to convert time sequences to an embedded vector space and analyze this space with attention models or other ANNs.
-I will skip this section for brevity and lack of research in its applicability, but it is something to keep in mind.
-Alternatively, there has been research done in Fourier Transformations and decompositions into frequency domain.
+There has been research done in Fourier Transformations and decompositions into frequency domain.
 However, that has yet to show significant results over long-term dependencies or sequence lengths.
 In our case, we will stick to the more basic transformations to try to capture more human trading behaviors for the model.